byte-glass/curtain/murk/readme.md

 # murk

+## timeouts

+`Fortune.jl` has a naive implementation of timeouts, see note there for further explanation.

 ## module Tau

 or BigBen to allow `t = tau()` in logging in the module Curtain and e.g. x.jl